vqpy/vqpy/README.md

 #### Define a `Query`

-Users can express their queries through SQL-like constraints with `VObjConstraint`, which is a return value of  `setting` method in their `Query` class.
+Users can express their queries through SQL-like constraints with `VObjConstraint`, which is a return value of the `setting` method in their `Query` class.
 In `VObjConstraint`, users can specify query constraints on the interested object with `filter_cons`, and `select_cons` gives the projection of the properties the query shall return.

-Below code demonstrate a query that selects all the `Vehicle` objects whose velocity is greater than 0.1, and chooses the two properties of `track_id`  and `license_plate` as return.
+The code below demonstrates a query that selects all the `Vehicle` objects whose velocity is greater than 0.1, and chooses the two properties of `track_id`  and `license_plate` for return.

 ```python
 class ListMovingVehicle(vqpy.QueryBase):